xpack/xmake-js/README.md

 Known and accepted exceptions:

-- '// eslint-disable-line no-template-curly-in-string, max-len' to allow macro substitutions for `command.run`
+- `// eslint-disable-line no-template-curly-in-string, max-len` to allow macro substitutions for `command.run`

 To manually fix compliance with the style guide (where possible):